szamon/DrumMachine/README.md

-This SPA resembles MPC and allows you to play some samples.
+This app resembles MPC and allows you to play some samples.
 You are welcome to try ^_^
 Tech:
 HTML,
 CSS,